One third of Nexus member businesses have accessed private investment since engaging with us and more than 80% have secured pre-seed funding.

 This is something we’re extremely proud of and want to continue to build upon, but we’re also aware of the challenges new businesses face.
 The “Valley of Death” – a period where start-ups operate without revenue – is a significant challenge.
 But it’s one you can rise to meet for long-term success.

 So how can businesses overcome the “Valley of Death”?

-Start-ups should seek out mentors – people they admire and whose expertise they value.
-They might be entrepreneurs themselves, looking for their next business challenge, or they could be academic minds in their sector.
+Start-ups should seek out people they admire and whose expertise they value.
+They might be fellow entrepreneurs or people looking for their next business challenge.
+They may even be academic minds in their sector.

 Learn from any fellow start-ups who have also been through this.
 What pitfalls did they face and what are their success tips?
-This type of advice can often be worth more than the investment and can be a defining factor in whether businesses survive or thrive.
+This type of advice can often be worth more than the investment and can determine whether you survive – or thrive.

 Typically, businesses only look for grants they are eligible for based on their industry.
-Whilst this makes sense on the surface, they miss out on a large proportion of grants that are in fact applicable to them.
-Partnering with a University can be a great way to scratch under that surface and open up new grant opportunities for your business.
+But this means you may miss out on grants that you are eligible for.
+Partnering with a University can help you discover new grant opportunities for your business.

-Also consider collaborating with other start-ups and businesses and seek opportunities for mutual gain.
-This allows you to build the expertise and knowledge of your team, without actually doing so, and alongside that, you’re also reducing the risk involved.
-Not only are you more skilled, but you’ve got more resource and power behind you as a collaboration and in our experience, entrepreneurs and often open to it.
+You can collaborate with other start-ups and businesses and seek opportunities for mutual gain.
+This allows you to build the expertise and knowledge of your team, while reducing the risk involved.

 Take a look at our case studies for more essential business insights from Nexus.

 Investment Zone boosts Leeds’ innovation ambitions and vision